 Nang Rong falls

 Haew Suwat is another waterfall made famous the movie ‘The Beach’, wherein one scene Leonardo DiCaprio’s character dived into from a cliff.
 If you want to follow in DiCaprio’s footsteps you must be willing to dive a 20-metre drop.
 Haew Pratoon is another picturesque waterfall.
 It cascades down 30 meters over a wide, jagged cliff hitting some huge boulders at the base of the falls.
-8km trek from the park headquarters.
+Well worth the effort, it is an 8km trek from the park headquarters.

 Wang Heaw is a large-scale spectacular waterfall, extending for 60-metres across with endless gushing water pouring over the edge.
 It takes two days trekking to reach these falls but the intensive journey is worth it.